 Tips for eating and drinking in the Highlands

 - Fancy a beer?
-Well, technically it's ale, but Cairngorm Brewery located in Aviemore produces a range of core and seasonal ales.
-Visit their shop to sample as part of a tasting session, or purchase in a local pub after your day's walk.
+Well, technically it's ale, but Cairngorm Brewery in Aviemore produces a range of hoppy seasonal ales.
+Visit their shop to for a tasting session, or sample in a local pub after your day out on the trail.